-Local Resilience Forum Business Plan and Priorities 2022 - 2023
+Local Resilience Forum Business Plan and Priorities 2024 - 2025

-Foreword by the Chair of County Durham and Darlington Local Resilience Forum Chief Fire Officer Stuart Errington
+Foreword by the Chair of County Durham and Darlington Local Resilience Forum Chief Fire Officer Steve Helps

-The last few years have been unprecedented in terms of the work the Local Resilience Forum (LRF) has undertaken in response to EU Exit, Covid-19 and severe weather.

-Throughout 2019 and 2021 the LRF held Strategic Coordinating Groups (SCG) and has been under a Major Incident declaration for the majority of that time.
+The last few years have been unprecedented in terms of the work the Local Resilience Forum (LRF) has undertaken in response to Covid-19, responding to severe weather and planning for events which do or may interrupt essential services.
+Over recent years the LRF held Strategic Coordinating Groups (SCG) and has been under a Major Incident declaration for a significant amount of time.
 The response arrangements have involved an enormous effort from a great deal of the Category One and Two responders as well as other key partners.
 I'm extremely proud of the way the LRF has operated during this time.